Spooky21Squid/LeicsHack/code-of-conduct.md

 * Inappropriate use of sexual language or imagery.
 * Real or implied threat of professional or financial damage or harm.
 * Inappropriate disruption of meetings or events.
-* Photographing, video or audio recording of slides, oral or poster presentations without presenter/author’s permission.
-* Violating the rules and regulations of the online platform (e.g. Zoom).
+* Violating the rules and regulations of any online platforms

 ## Reporting incidents

-If you believe someone is violating the code of conduct, please report this to the event organiser straight away, if you can.
-You can also use the Jean Golding Institute [Code of Conduct Incident Report
+If you believe someone is violating the code of conduct, please report this to the event organisers straight away, if you can.
+You can find our emails on the [about page]({{ site.baseurl }}{% link about.md %}), or you can send us a message on discord.
+You can find a link to our server on your e-ticket.
-Form][1].
-The form will be reviewed by the Director and Manager and any action to address and/or resolve the issue will be communicated within one week.

-However, if you prefer to raise the unacceptable behaviour to an independent party, you can contact one of the University of Bristol [Acceptable Behaviour Supporters][2] who are volunteers trained to provide an informal advisory service to staff experiencing unacceptable behaviour, bullying or harassment at work.
-They can also support staff who are facing allegations about their own behaviour.

 ## Resolution of incidents